Choosing between Lusha and Scalelist for your B2B contact data comes down to five questions:

 Lusha uses a credit-based system with transparent self-serve pricing.

 The free plan includes 40 credits/month permanently, no credit card required.
-Paid plans start at $49.90/month (Starter) for 400 credits and one seat.
-The Pro plan starts at $69.90/month with API access, and Premium starts at $399.90/month with 3,400 credits and five seats.
+Paid plans start at $49.90/month (Starter) for individual reps.
+The Pro plan adds API access and team features, and Premium starts at $299.95/month with broader team and enrichment capabilities.
 Phone reveals cost 10 credits each, so a team doing heavy cold calling can burn through credits fast.
-Annual billing saves 25%.
+Annual billing saves roughly 25%.
+At the Starter tier, each contact reveal costs approximately $1.25, before phone credits, which makes volume outbound expensive at scale.

 Source: Lusha